ParadoxSecurity/research/headers-don't-lie.md

 ---

-There are many more HTTP headers that can contribute to security vulnerabilities, but covering every possible case is beyond the scope of this paper.
+There are many more HTTP headers that can contribute to security vulnerabilities, but covering every possible case is not possible.
 I encourage readers to explore the further reading resources below for a more comprehensive understanding of header-based security issues.

 Vulnerabilities are often not caused by the header itself, but by inconsistent interpretation of the same header across multiple components.